SonarSource/sonarqube/server/sonar-docs/src/pages/setup/sonarqube-cluster-on-kubernetes.md

 ---
-title: Deploy DCE on Kubernetes
+title: Deploy a SonarQube Cluster on Kubernetes
 url: /setup/sonarqube-cluster-on-kubernetes/
 ---